edgexfoundry/edgex-docs/docs_src/design/ucr/Microservice-Authentication.md

   A benefit of token-based authentication schemes is identity delegation, whereby the identifier can be passed through a chain of calls to preserve the identity of the original initiator.
-  The identifier can often be tunned through other protocols.
+  The identifier can often be tunneled through other protocols.
   Another benefit of token-based authentication is that it flows easily through a web application firewall.